Signetar/Novar/README.md

 {'Similarity': 1.0, 'Confidence': 1.0}
 ```
 ## Customizations
-Novar heavily relies on arrays of characters and nuances, and most of them were configured for general use and hence lacks accuracy in some aspects.
+Novar heavily relies on arrays of characters and nuances, and most of them were configured for general use and hence lack accuracy in some aspects.
 By tweaking them to fit your needs, the functions would perform much better.

 ### Tweaking groups for text similarity
-Two functions that process texts with variations, `average_stuck_keyboard_enjoyer` and `text_variation`, uses **corresponding** and **corresponding2** respectavely.
+Two functions that process text with variations, `average_stuck_keyboard_enjoyer` and `text_variation`, use **corresponding** and **corresponding2** respectively.
 ```python
 corresponding = [
     ('1', 'i', 'l', '!'),